Klebsiella pneumoniae: Klebsiella pneumonia

 The most common condition caused by Klebsiella bacteria outside the hospital is pneumonia, typically in the form of bronchopneumonia and also bronchitis.
 These patients have an increased tendency to develop lung abscesses, cavitation, empyema, and pleural adhesions.
-It has a death rate around 50%, even with antimicrobial therapy.
+Antibiotic resistance is highest in Asia.
+A study done in Turkey in 2016 revealed that bacteremia from Klebsiella has a death rate around 50%, even with antimicrobial therapy.

 Pathophysiology

 It is typically due to aspiration and alcoholism may be a risk factor, though it is also commonly implicated in hospital-acquired urinary tract infections, and COPD (chronic obstructive pulmonary disease) individuals.
 In terms of the pathophysiology of Klebsiella pneumonia the neutrophil myeloperoxidase defense against K. pneumoniae is often seen.
 Oxidative inactivation of elastase is involved, while LBP helps transfer bacteria cell wall elements to the cells.

 Signs and symptoms

 Individuals with Klebsiella pneumoniae tend to cough up a characteristic "currant jelly" sputum, as well as having fever, nausea, tachycardia, and vomiting.
 Klebsiella pneumoniae tends to affect people with underlying conditions, such as alcoholism.